Sonic the Hedgehog (TV series)/Development

 In Sonic the Comic issue 12, the "News Zone" column featured a short write-up on the upcoming television series Adventures of Sonic the Hedgehog.
 While the article did have an image of Dr. Robotnik as he would look in that series, two out of place images were lined up alongside.
 These images would later be reprinted, along with three others, in the first issue of Fleetway's Sonic the Poster Mag, with the only context being that it was a "sneak peak" of "TV's newest superstar."

 As the images did not reflect either Sonic animated series in their final form, it was quickly surmised that these images were in fact early conceptual drawings as to what a Sonic series could entail.
-It is currently unknown if these images were created for a pitch meeting between DIC and Sega in order to secure the license, or if they were made shortly after an agreement had been made between the two parties.
+While the artist is currently unknown, the attached story pitch was most likely written by Phil Harnage, a staff writer at DIC.
+The material was based on the original Sonic the Hedgehog Bible from Sega of America, supplied to the studio by Al Nilsen.

 The design of Sonic, Sally, and Robotnik in this concept art were also used on a promotional card from European distributor Silvio Berlusconi Communications.